tomszink/underline/README.md

 -
 ```

-If in this situation, i.e. after typing "-" and the cursor is next to "-", you invoke the command, it will result in underlining the heading text with "-"
+If you invoke at this state the command (i.e. after typing "-" and the cursor
+is next to "-"), it will result in underlining the heading text with "-"

 ```
 A headline you typed